 c.
 Freedom of Religion

-By traditional law and custom, chiefs have power to decide who lives in the chiefdom, and evictions due to internal conflicts, alleged criminal activity, or opposition to the chief occurred.
+The government cooperated with the Office of the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in providing protection and assistance to refugees, asylum seekers, and other persons of concern.
+By traditional law and custom, chiefs have the power to decide who may reside in their chiefdoms; evictions occurred due to internal conflicts, alleged criminal activity, or opposition to the chief.

-Access to Asylum: Laws provide for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees.
-In practice, the government provided protection against the expulsion or return of refugees to countries where their lives or freedom would be threatened.
-The government cooperated with the Office of the UN High Commissioner for Refugees and other humanitarian organizations in providing protection and minimal assistance to refugees and asylum seekers.
+Access to Asylum: Laws provide for the granting of asylum or refugee status, and the government has established a system for providing protection to refugees, including protection against the expulsion or return of refugees to countries where their lives or freedom would be threatened.
+The government cooperated with UNHCR and other humanitarian organizations in providing protection and assistance to refugees and asylum seekers.